-Failure to deliver expected operational performance could lead to work having to be repeated or liability claims.

-The Group has detailed execution plans and quality programmes for all key contracts supported by close monitoring and reporting of progress to senior management.

-- Contracts where inappropriate pricing, misalignment of contract terms, or failure to comply with contractual conditions could lead to poor financial performance.
-There are robust tried and tested processes and procedures in place covering the review and approval of contract pricing, the scope of the contract and the management of risk both in the tendering and execution phases of the contract which are aligned to formal delegations of authority.
-As part of the recent strategic review management have also taken the decision to reduce the Group's exposure to fixed price contracts. - The Group holds inventory and equipment with a view to resale or use within contracts which, if not ultimately sold, may mean that there is an overstatement in the valuation of inventory.
+- Failure to deliver expected operational performance could lead to work having to be repeated or liability claims.
+The Group has detailed execution plans and quality programmes for all key contracts supported by close monitoring and reporting of progress to senior management. - Contracts where inappropriate pricing, misalignment of contract terms, or failure to comply with contractual conditions could lead to poor financial performance.
+There are robust tried and tested processes and procedures in place covering the review and approval of contract pricing, the scope of the contract and the management of risk both in the tendering and execution phases of the contract which are aligned to formal delegations of authority. - The Group holds inventory and equipment with a view to resale or use within contracts which, if not ultimately sold, may mean that there is an overstatement in the valuation of inventory.
 The control of inventory is an integral part of the business and management monitor its components closely in conjunction with forecasts and supply lead times. - The Shareholders currently provide financial guarantees to support some of the Group's finance facilities.
 If these are withdrawn, the Group may have difficulty in securing the level of finance required for the business or will have to pay higher interest rates.
-All funding requirements are monitored closely and the Group will continue to receive support from the Shareholders, including in the refinancing of the Group's finance facilities in 2024. - The Group has some contracts where the profit is recognized subject to management estimation and assumptions, which if applied inconsistently could result in misrepresentation of contract profits and due to the geographic spread of the customer and supplier base the Group has exposure to foreign exchange risks.
+All funding requirements are monitored closely and the Group will continue to receive support from the Shareholders, including in the refinancing of the Group's finance facilities in 2025. - The Group has some contracts where the profit is recognized subject to management estimation and assumptions, which if applied inconsistently could result in misrepresentation of contract profits and due to the geographic spread of the customer and supplier base the Group has exposure to foreign exchange risks.
 There are Group wide financial processes in place for managing risk in accounting, treasury, tax and capital expenditure backed by internal audit and quarterly and annual financial risk self-assessments.
-These contracts are subject to bi-annual contract review meetings.
+These contracts are subject to bi-annual or annual contract review meetings.
 This is complimented by regular budgeting and forecasting processes.